Convergence Rates of Oblique Regression Trees for Flexible Function Libraries: Introduction

 \subsection{Ridge Expansions}

 ~ Many empirical studies reveal that oblique trees generally produce smaller trees with better accuracy compared to axis-aligned trees \citep{Heath93inductionof, murthy1994system} and can often be comparable, in terms of performance, to neural networks \citep{bertsimas2018optimal, bertsimas2019machine, bertsimas2021voice}.
 Intuitively, allowing a tree-building system to use both oblique and axis-aligned splits broadens its flexibility.
-To theoretically showcase these qualities and make comparisons with other procedures (such as neural networks and projection pursuit regression), we will consider modeling $\mu$ with linear combinations of ridge functions, i.e., the library
+To theoretically showcase these qualities and make comparisons with other procedures (such as neural networks and projection pursuit regression), we will consider modeling $\mu$ with finite linear combinations of ridge functions, i.e., the library

-This library encompasses the functions produced from projection pursuit regression, and, more specifically, by taking all $ g_k $ to be a fixed activation function such as a sigmoid function or ReLU, single-hidden layer feed-forward neural networks.
+where $\|\cdot\|_{\L_1}$ is a total variation norm that is defined in Section~\ref{sec:notation}.
+This library encompasses the functions produced from projection pursuit regression, and, more specifically—by taking $ g_k(z) = \phi(z-b_k) $, where $ \phi $ is a fixed activation function, such as a sigmoid function or ReLU, and $ b_k \in \mathbb{R} $ is a bias parameter—single hidden layer feed-forward neural networks.
+A graphical representation of such a neural network is provided in Figure~\ref{fig:nn_tree}.
+A neural network forms predictions according to distributed hierarchical representations of the data, whereas a decision tree uses hierarchical decision rules (c.f., Figures~\ref{fig:tree} and~\ref{fig:aligned_tree}).